hartwigmedical/hmftools/serve/README.md

 For evidence defined on a codon or exon level, no protein annotation resolving is done.
 Instead, genomic coordinates are resolved using the following rules.

-First off, evidence on codons and exons are assumed to be defined in terms of the Hartwig canonical transcript.
+First off, evidence on codons and exons are assumed to be defined with respect to the Hartwig canonical transcript.
   - If evidence for a specific codon or exon range is defined for a different transcript, this evidence is ignored.
   Since all variants in Hartwig are annotated in terms of their impact on the Hartwig canonical transcript, resolving this evidence could potentially lead to wrong matching.